Making sure our schools are training students for jobs of the future.

 Preparing our students to compete for local jobs

-With the explosion of tech jobs in our area, Amazon and other companies are recruiting from outside our state.
-Washington's public education system should be the envy of the nation!
+With the explosion of tech jobs in our area, Amazon and too many other companies are recruiting from outside our state.
+Washington's public education system should be the envy of the nation and we should be training students for the jobs in demand!
 Instead, our high school graduation rate of 79 percent lags behind the national average of 83 percent.
 We must provide adequate funding to improve our education system and ensure our students are prepared for the workforce.

 Making smart investments in education